-Certified Nursing Assistants (CNAs) provide intimate, hands-on healthcare to patients in medical settings, helping with bathing, dressing and the basic activities of life.
-A day in the life of a CNA might also include:
+Certified Nursing Assistants CNA provide intimate, hands-on healthcare to patients in medical settings, helping with bathing, dressing and the basic activities of life.
+A day in the life of a nursing assitant might also include:

-A certified nursing assistant job can be physically demanding at times with some unpleasant responsibilities, but the role also allows CNAs to build strong relationships with patients.
+A CNA job can be physically demanding at times with some unpleasant responsibilities, but the role also allows nursing assistants to build strong relationships with patients.

-While CNAs can be found in hospitals, the majority of them work in nursing and residential care facilities, where CNAs interact with patients on a regular basis and get to know them personally.
-If you’re interested in joining the health care field, becoming a Certified Nursing Assistant, also known as a CNA, nurses’ aid, home health aide.
-Learn which personal and professional traits you’ll need to succeed as a certified nursing assistant.
+While a CNA can be found in hospitals, the majority of them work in nursing and residential care facilities, where a nursing assistant interact with patients on a regular basis and get to know them personally.
+If you’re interested in joining the health care field, becoming a Certified Nursing Assistant, also known as a CNA, nurses’ aid, home health aide a CNA program at Harborview School is a grate place to get your nursing assistant training.
+In our CNA program you will Learn which personal and professional traits you’ll need to succeed as a CNA.

-You don’t need a degree to become a CNA, but you will need to earn a certificate and pass a competency exam.
+You don’t need a degree or a High School diploma to become a CNA, but you will need to enroll in a nursing assistant program to earn a CNA Certification and pass a competency exam.

 In our CNA classes, you’ll learn about infection control, taking vital signs and delivering personal care.
-Topics might also include communication skills and patients’ rights.
-Upon completing your coursework, you’ll take the CNA certification exam, which usually includes a multiple-choice exam and a manual skills test.
+Topics also include communication skills and patients’ rights.
+Upon completing your nursing assistant training program, you’ll take the CNA certification exam, which usually includes a multiple-choice exam and a manual skills test.

 With a strong job outlook and flexible work hours, the CNA role is a great entry point into the healthcare field.
-Our certification courses is 4 weeks and 1 week of clinicals at a local Long Term Health Care Facility
+Our Nursing Assistant Program is 6 weeks and 1 week of clinicals at a local Long Term Health Care Facility